blukat29/blukat29.github.io/_posts/2016-01-04-regex-crossword-solver.md

 I wanted to automate this translation process.
 If I do that, then I can generate SMT problem that are equivalent to the Regex Crossword puzzle.
 The solution for the SMT problem (solved by Z3) is the solution to the puzzle.

-## 4. Translating single constraint into SMT
+## 4. Translating regex constraints into SMT problem

 Given string length `N` and regular expression `r`, what we want to find is, in short,